cisinthiseconomy/cisinthiseconomy.com/SomnioPreview.md

 *[Additional bracket info](https://www.start.gg/tournament/somnio/details) and [Stream](http://twitch.tv/supersmashdelft)*

 Tomorrow the next big Dutch tournament is gonna be held since DSEA Winter 2023 and the Sector Z arcadian.
-There will be about 80ish entrants for melee, and there will be a PM and Tetris side brackets but those are not important for the purposes of this article.
-Anyway, I’m now going to throw some 2.5K words at you about all the people going to participate in the Melee bracket!
+There will be about 80ish entrants for melee, and there will be a PM and Tetris side bracket but those are not important for the purposes of this article.
+Anyway, I’m now going to throw some 2.5K words at you about all the people participating in the Melee bracket!

 ### The Dutch PR, HMs and Aaron